forestDean/12-dev-team-builder/README.md

 ## Description
 <a name="description"></a>
 This application will take in information about employees in a software engineering team, then generates an HTML webpage that displays summaries for each person.

 Tests are provided to check the code functionality.

 ## Installation
 <a name="installation"></a>
-The directory must be downloaded to a Node.js environment.
+The directory must be downloaded to a **Node.js environment**.
 Version **16.13.0** was used for this build.
 - Relevent dependancies can be installed with `npm install`